zf223669/Persona_Gestor/README.md

 - CUDA 12
 - PyTorch 2.2.2
 - Pytorch-lightning 2.2.3 <br>
+Note:
-Note: We recommend using Anaconda to manage your Python environment.
+- 1.We recommend using Anaconda to manage your Python environment.
+- 2.We recommend using GPU (such as A100, V100) that more memory is available for faster training.
+For inferecing, we recommend using RTX 3090 or higher.
 # Installations
 We provide a requirements.txt for installation.
 code:
 ```
 git clone https://github.com/zf223669/Persona_Gestor.git
 cd Persona_Gestor    # enter the project directory
-conda create -n PG python=3.11
+conda create -n PG python==3.11
 conda activate PG
 pip install -r requirements.txt
 ```